You can use either of the following methods to login to your SmarterMail account:

 Disabled and don't allow mail - The mailbox no longer accepts incoming messages and the user is unable to access their mailbox.

 Mailbox Size Limit - The maximum size of the mailbox.
 By default, the maximum mailbox size is set at 8000 MBs (8GB).
 However, domain administrators can change this to whatever they like to correspond to company limits.
+Your total disk space available is dependent on your VCG subscription.
+If you have more questions about your storage limit, reach out to your support team at VCG.

 Calendar auto-clean - SmarterMail allows domain administrators to keep users' past calendar events from cluttering up calendar views.
 By default, this is set to Domain Default which is set in the Default User Settings.